What Is Grandiosity In Psychology? (Not Just Pretense)

 What Is Grandiosity In Psychology?

+• Grandiosity is commonly associated with bipolar disorder and narcissistic personality disorder (NPD).
 Around two-thirds of bipolar patients have grandiose delusions at some point (Knowles, McCarty-Jones, & Rowse, 2011).

 what is grandiosity in psychology

-Merriam-Webster dictionary describes grandiosity as “the quality or state of appearing or trying to appear more important or more valuable than is the case.”
-Its common language synonyms are snobbishness, smugness, pretense, arrogance, and vanity.
+The Merriam-Webster dictionary describes grandiosity as “the quality or state of appearing or trying to appear more important or more valuable than is the case.”
+Its common synonyms are snobbishness, smugness, pretense, arrogance, and vanity.

-The term “grandiosity” is a direct translation from Latin to English of the Greek word “megalopsychia” which means, literally, ‘great-souled’ or ‘very large-minded.’
+The term “grandiosity” is a direct translation from Latin to English of the Greek word “megalopsychia,” which means, literally, ‘great-souled’ or ‘very large-minded.’

 Excessive grandiosity is accompanied by delusions of divinity, god-like power, or fantastical abilities.
 A grandiose person can display it by accepting responsibility for something far beyond their skill or capability.